Overview

 | Overall Grade | Demanding + Challenging | Not for beginners with zero fitness |

 This is one of the most common questions people ask, and the honest answer is: Mera Peak climbing is challenging but achievable.
 The technical climbing part is actually the easier section.
-The hard part is the long trekking approach through remote terrain at high altitude.
+The hard part is the long trek through remote, high-altitude terrain.

 The Trekking Section vs The Climbing Section